aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

         ..  code-block:: none

-                --djc api_url api_key   Fetch licenses data from DejaCode License Library and create <license>.LICENSE to the
+                --djc api_url api_key  Fetch licenses from a DejaCode License Library.
-                                        OUTPUT location.
                 --scancode             Indicate the input JSON file is from scancode_toolkit.
+                --worksheet name       The worksheet name from the INPUT.
+(Default: the "active" worksheet)
-                 --verbose              Show all the errors and warning.
+                --verbose              Show all error and warning messages.
                 -h, --help             Show this message and exit.

 Purpose
 -------